shreyas-desai/Adventure-Project/README.md

 The wall stands..
 ```

-#### 5. `Directions` verb
+#### 5. Directions as  verbs
 In this extension, players can now directly use directions as verbs to navigate.
 Previously, entering only a direction resulted in an error since the "go" verb wasn't added.
 However, with this extension, players can move in any direction by simply typing the direction itself.
 ##### Usage
 ```
 $  python .\adventure.py .\danger.map